annabelkner/Hotel-Booking-Analysis/README.md

 ## Project Overview
 This repository contains a machine learning project that aims to predict whether a hotel customer will cancel their reservation.
 By analyzing historical booking data, we build classification models that can predict cancellations based on new data.
 ## Business Problem
 Hotel cancellations severely impact revenue and operational planning.
-If a hotel knows in advance that a guest is highly likely to cancel, they can take proactive measures, such as:
+If a hotel knows in advance that a guest is highly likely to cancel, they can take proactive measures.
+Because the cost of being wrong varies depending on the action taken, we evaluated models based on two distinct business strategies:

 * Optimizing Overbooking: Safely accepting more reservations than physical rooms available.
+(Requires high Precision to avoid walking a guest if the model is wrong).

-* Targeted Communication: Sending automated reminders or requiring a deposit from high-risk guests.
+* Targeted Communication: Sending automated reminders or requiring a non-refundable deposit from high-risk guests.
+(Requires high Recall to catch as many potential cancellations as possible).

 ## Dataset
 * **Source:** [Kaggle - Hotel Booking Demand](https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand)